aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/globalization-setting/japanese-settting/_index.md

 ---
-title: How to do Japanese Setting for Chart
+title: How to Set Japanese Configuration for Chart
 linktitle: Japanese Setting
 type: docs
-weight: 50
+weight: 10
-url: /net/do-japanese-setting-for-chart/
+url: /net/set-japanese-configuration-for-chart/
 ---

 {{% alert color="primary" %}}

-In this topic, we will show you how to do japanese setting for a chart.
+In this topic, we will show you how to set japanese configuration for a chart.

 {{% /alert %}}